vadimgierko/linky-notes/README.md

   - images,
   - ordered, unordered and nested lists and more
 - format your notes using built-in markdown editor
-- organize and filter your notes by tags.
+- organize and filter your notes by tags
+- install this app through the browser on your device/s (laptop, mobile, desktop or tablet) & have all of your notes synced!

 **Sign up for free** here: https://vadimgierko.github.io/linky-notes/ & build your own knowledge base!